-Many newer shower heads are made from plastic materials.
+Many newer products are made from plastic materials.
 This saves weight and cuts costs.
 While some plastics are high-grade and can be used to supplement metal parts, we found that most plastic models simply don’t hold up to regular use.
 Many plastic fittings crack under tightening, and we’ve read countless reviews from buyers whose shower heads cracked, split, clogged, or leaked within weeks or months of purchase.

 When you’re looking at construction, look for ABS plastics, or other engineering-grade materials.
 These hold up to heat and water much better.
-And remember that while they cost more, metal shower heads are always the best option for durability.
+And remember that while they cost more, metal heads are always the best option for durability.